Alscenic/cpp-test-proj/ReadMe.txt

+This project most likely isn't for you but feel free to snoop around and learn some stuff

-Here's a bunch of random things to note.
+Here's a bunch of random things to note for who it's supposed to be for

 This project contains a bunch of code I experimented with over the Summer.
 All of it is mine and quite a